How to Remix a Song: Learn to Isolate Vocals and Add Your Touch

 If you’re going for a non-formulaic structure, it’s still a good idea to set up markers for yourself to follow the structure you want.
 You can even leave the song structure exactly how it is in the original, but having a plan will allow you to work quickly, effectively, and creatively without feeling lost.

-With your starting elements and song structure figured out, you can build around the original elements to complete your remix.
-Your foundation is likely to change, but it’s easier to give yourself a block of marble to chisel away than try to create the remix out of thin air.
+With your starting elements and song structure fleshed out, you can build around the original elements to complete your remix.
+Your foundation is likely to change, but it’s easier to give yourself a block of marble to chisel at than to try to create the remix out of thin air.

-It’s worth mentioning that, if possible, try not to delete any of the original stems while you work.
-If you’re stuck trying fill some space or need to add something, it’s always great to have the option to check if other original elements can work.
+Pro tip: Try not to delete any of the original stems while you work.
+If you’re stuck trying to fill some space or need to add something, it’s always great to have the option to check if other original elements can work.

-Instead of deleting a stem, just group your unused stems and mute the group.
-This way, the stems will still be in your project if you need them but will be out of the way until you do.
+Instead of deleting a stem, group your unused stems and mute the group, or separate the stems into clips and deactivate sections that you're not using.
+This way, the stems will still be in your project if you need them, but will be out of the way until you do.

 The way you decide to go about remixing a song is entirely subjective.
-To justify adding the words “( ____ Remix)” to the track, this should be an expression of your own musical identity, not just a rendition of the original song.
-That phrase essentially serves as your artistic signature, so you should be happy with both how you present your own artistry and how you reference the original track.
+To justify adding the words “( ____ Remix)” to your track, make sure it’s an expression of your own musical identity, not just a production cover of the original song.
+That “( ____ Remix)” phrase essentially serves as your artistic signature, so you should be happy with both how you present your own artistry and how you reference the original track.

 The more you can take the listener out of the world of the old track and into yours, the more yours will stand out.
 This can be done with any musical choices you see fit, and your ability to do this is only limited by your imagination.

-One option is to only use the vocal and create an entirely new track.
+One option is to use only the vocal and create an otherwise entirely new track.
 As mentioned before, the vocal is the most characteristic element of most songs, so a remix built around the vocal will both reference the original and give you the most room to express yourself.